 Siskins whispering in woods.

-A pair of Shovelers feeding at the edges of a lake.
+A pair of Shoveler Ducks sieving at the edge of a lake.

 Meadow Pipits undulating across the moor.